 Let's say your goal is to get fit.
 Maybe your major obstacle is procrastination or distraction.
 Try this: 'When I get home from work, then I will go for a run around the park.'
 No excuses, no exceptions.
 The less you think about it the better.
 A run immediately after your arrival home is just what you do.
 Everything else can wait.

 More examples of 'when/then'...
 The sentences might seem a bit unnatural, but having both when and then emphasises the action.
 (And you don't have to say them aloud.)

 Keep reviewing the obstacles

 Are the obstacles still relevant?

 Are the obstacles so easy to overcome that your goals are not really stretching you?
 You have a to do list.
-Google has decided that the sweet spot for success with goals is 60-70%.
+Google has decided that the sweet spot for success with goals is not 100% but just 60-70%.
 Any more success suggests that the goals weren't enough of a stretch.
 Lower than that range suggests that we're not dealing with the obstacles or the goal is just a fantasy.